usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Participant Guide Module 4.md

     * Each role’s biggest challenge in the scenario
     * Where coordination broke down or work well
     * What gaps you uncovered in contract language or escalation paths
-    * What changes you would make to your team’s current breach readiness.
+    * What changes you would make to your team’s current breach readiness

 | Note that this is:  |
 | :---- |